vasskob/TVListing/README.md

 TASKS :
 <br />
  Data are loaded asynchronously and are written in a local SQL database and are shown to a user from there.
 DONE Firstly, you should download program schedule for today, then for a week/month.
-DONE FOR 1DAY
+DONE (partly)
 * Optionally.
 Manual database synchronization.
-NOT
+DONE
 * Optionally.
 Automatically synchronize data for today several times a day.
 NOT
 * Optionally Show a progress of download/synchronization.
 NOT
 * Optionally Show Notification while loading.
 NOT